qdzhaov/mintty/wiki/Tips.md

 of characters that have emojis but would be displayed with text style by default (e.g. decimal digits).

-Note: SGR codes for superscript and subscript display are subject to change.

 Note: Text attributes can be disabled with option SuppressSGR (see manual).

+Note: Combined SGR 73;74 results in small characters at normal position.
+This does not apply to the alternative DEC private SGRs ?4 and ?5.

 As a fancy add-on feature for text attributes, mintty supports distinct (colour) attributes for combining characters, so a combined character